Comparing the Best Olympic Weightlifting Bars

 Bare Steel (Raw)

 Not to be confused with the size of the sleeve where the weights go, which is always 50mm (1.97″) on a high quality bar.
 We’re talking about the shaft that you grip.
-28mm is IWF regulation size for men’s bars, and 25mm for women’s bars.
-Some lifters into olympic lifting prefer a 28mm bar to get a better hook grip, but most people are fine with 28.5mm.
-Anything larger than that is considered a powerlifting bar.
+For the optimal grip, 28mm is the best size for men’s bars, and 25mm for women’s bars.

 PSI / Tensile Strength